OpenRefine/OpenRefine/docs/docs/technical-reference/build-test-run.md

 ```
 where 'version' is the release version.

-## Building, Testing and Running OpenRefine from Eclipse
+## Building, Testing and Running OpenRefine from Eclipse {#building-testing-and-running-openrefine-from-eclipse}
 OpenRefine' source comes with Maven configuration files which are recognized by [Eclipse](http://www.eclipse.org/) if the Eclipse Maven plugin (m2e) is installed.

 At the command line, go to a directory **not** under your Eclipse workspace directory and check out the source: